Deploy PaletteAI

 -

 On the Node Config screen, add the required nodes for your deployment.
-For multi-node deployments, a minimum of three control plane nodes is required.
+For three-node deployments, add all three control plane nodes.
 There are additional options that you can configure.
 The following tables describe additional configuration options.
 Select Next when finished.

 Node Pool Options